 I have a serious longing for someone to become over-zealous about mastication for nutrition.

 When was the last time you witnessed someone getting all jazzed up about CHEWING?

-Remember, I’m a scientist.
 I understand well-prepared smoothies pack a powerful nutrient punch.
-I also know bioavailability.
-It depends on much more than the particle size of your veggies.
+I also understand bioavailability.
+It depends on much more than the particle size of your produce.

 I’m simply not a fan of drinking our nutrients.
-After all, we are chewers by design.
+After all, we humans are chewers by design.

 Anyway, if you sip and I chew, we can both be *right*.
 Right for where we are as unique individuals on our path to optimal health.

-That’s why, before you click off in a huff, I ask you to chew on this…
+Before you click off in a huff, chew on this…

 The benefits of chewing: